bahorn/reqtime/README.md

 Outside of the flags used in the example, there is:
 * `--graph` for producing a histogram of each experiment.
 * `--cachebust` for adding a random query string.

+It can also do experiments where it times how long specific cookies take.